CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 	</tr>
 </table>

 Please be on time.
-We suggest that you plan to arrive at least 15 minutes before the event starts as it may take you time to locate the venue. __We will not allow late entry for latecomers__.
+We suggest that you plan to arrive at least 15 minutes before the event starts as it may take you time to locate the venue.

+__We will not allow entry for latecomers__.

 ##Is this for me?
 Yes!
 You do not need previous coding or design experience, just bring yourself, a laptop and enthusiasm to learn.
 This class is suitable for beginners.

 We do ask that participants be at least 16 years old of age to join this class.

-<em>If you are a parent and would like to sign up for a younger child, please get in touch with us to ensure that the pace of the class would be suitable for them.</em>
+__If you are a parent and would like to sign up for a younger child, please get in touch with us to ensure that the pace of the class would be suitable for them.__

 ##How do I sign up?